Ballot Measure-o-meter

 New York

-As an Equal Rights Amendment, Proposal 1 would add to the New York state constitution protections against government action that could limit reproductive care (such as abortion bans) and against discrimination based on sexual orientation, gender identity, gender expression, and more.
+As an Equal Rights Amendment, Proposal 1 adds to the New York state constitution protections against government action that could limit reproductive care (such as abortion bans) and against discrimination based on sexual orientation, gender identity, gender expression, and more.

 Learn More Here